bluefireteam/fireslime.github.io/README.md

-# fireslime website
+# Fireslime website

 This is just our static front page.
+It's deployed [here](https://fireslime.xyz).

 Built using Jekyll and love.